How to Make Yogurt

 Remove from heat and transfer into a glass jar or bowl.

-Let milk cool between 108-112°F / 42-44°C, but not too far below 105°F / 41 °C. If you don’t have a thermometer, touch the outside of the jar or bowl and it should feel warm to the touch, like the gentle feel of milk in a baby bottle.
+Let milk cool between 108-112°F / 42-44°C, but not too far below 105°F / 41 °C when the starter is added.
+If you don’t have a thermometer, touch the outside of the jar or bowl and it should feel warm to the touch, like the gentle feel of milk in a baby bottle.
 I’ve done the latter method a few times before I could replace the broken thermometer, and the yogurt turned out fine.

 Refrigerate.
 Fresh yogurt contains more friendly bacteria within 24 hours of making it.